 - Proprietary competitive intelligence platform, tagged and archived with your unique taxonomy.

-LAC Group understands the sweet spot of effective competitive intelligence, which is the junction of technology and human judgment.
+LAC Group understands the sweet spot of effective competitive intelligence: the junction of technology and human judgment and context.
 From that vantage point, we ensure you have a complete understanding of the competitive forces you’re facing:

 Known competitors—new product launches or market entries, marketing campaigns, personnel moves, structural changes, financial reports, media coverage and more.